Medical Home Care for the Child with Medical Complexity: Care Coordination and Shared Decision Making

 No commercial support was received for this activity.

 To view this activity, you will need Internet Explorer 7.0+ or Firefox 3.0+ with Windows Media Player 9+, RealPlayer 12+ or Adobe Flash Player 9+.
 Be sure to disable any pop-up blocking software prior to beginning this activity.

-This activity is designed to meet the educational needs of case managers, counselors, educators, nurses, nurse practitioners, pharmacists, pharmacy technicians, PAs, physicians, psychologists, social workers, therapists and other HCPs who have an interest in the care of children with medical complexity.
+This activity is designed to meet the educational needs of counselors, educators, nurses, nurse practitioners, pharmacists, pharmacy technicians, PAs, physicians, psychologists, social workers, therapists and other HCPs who have an interest in the care of children with medical complexity.

 At the end of this educational activity, participants should be able to:

 - Define care coordination (CC), care integration, care management, case management and care in a medical home.